luccasdev/luccasdev/README.md

 Welcome,

-I'm Lucas, Software Developer at  <b>[idwall](https://www.idwall.co)</b>
+I'm Lucas, Software Developer at  <b>[Itaú](https://itau.com.br)</b>

-- :id: I’m currently working on a idwall to help companies to digitally validate their users’ identities.
+- :bank: I’m currently working on a the largest bank in latin america.
 - :robot: I have experience with chatbots
 - :computer: I have experience with Platform development...
 - 💬 I can help you with Java, Angular, Spring Framework, Microservices, Javascript, Golang, NodeJS and others ..